College Packing List: A Realistic Guide on What to Bring and What to Skip

 Textbooks

+Of all the freshman mistakes there are to make, buying textbooks ahead of time is the biggest one you’ll want to avoid.
 Textbooks are not required on the first day of class.
-Go to class first to find out which ones you’ll actually need for each course.
+Go to the first class to find out which books you’ll actually need for each course.

 And at all costs, DON’T pay full sticker price at the campus bookstore.
 Textbooks can always be found for cheaper elsewhere.